-A desktop copy holder is ideal for people who, for instance, are writing research papers where they need to reference a lot of different information, often.
+Desktop copy holders are ideal for people who need to be able to view more than one document at a time, such as when you are studying or doing research, where you often need to reference a lot of different documents at the same time.
 Because the desktop copy holder allows the paper to stand upright rather than lie flat on the table, it’s much easier to quickly glance across and find the information you’re looking for.

 Why Use a Desktop Copy Holder